Kirbo-lab/AlziBot/README.md

 ## License

-Botphyte is licensed under the MIT license.
+Botphyte is licensed under the GLWTPL license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this code in your bot, I would be grateful if you nclude some form of credit.